 - Resolving inner conflicts and relationship issues

-- Recognizing and moving through resistance in therapy—without disturbing the status quo, there will be minimal change
+- Recognizing and moving through resistance, self-sabotaging, or self-limiting behaviors in therapy and in your life—without disturbing the status quo, there will be minimal change

 - Being okay with emotions that come up in therapy—it is quite normal to have painful memories come forth; it is a natural part of the therapeutic process where you come to recognize that your shadow self (i.e., what we tend to deny about ourselves/what is holding you back from the life you want) wants to be healed